felixmulder/felixmulder.github.io/writing/2020-08-08-Revisiting-application-structure.md

 should've said no to our interfaces and gone with something like the handler pattern - or we should've leaned fully into MTL.

-The drawback with handler pattern would that we can't be polymporphic, we really like for testing.
+The drawback with handler pattern is that we can't be polymporphic, which we really like for testing.
 The drawback with MTL is the `n^2` instances problem.

 Urgh!
 From our wishes on polymorphism it's clear we can't use the handler